zbx-sadman/unifi_miner/experimental/README.md

 # Experimental place

+### 02.08.2017
+ - New object type added: _dpi_ & _sitedpi_ .
+It is the same object, but _sitedpi_ works on Controller v.5.6 and above (may be).

 ### 14.07.2017
 [Miner 1.3.5](https://github.com/zbx-sadman/unifi_miner/blob/master/experimental/unifi_miner.pl) is testing:
- - TLS version is 1.2 to make compability to UniFi controller v5.5;
+ - TLS version is 1.2 now to make compability to UniFi controller v5.5;
  - New object type added: _voucher_.
-Note that yo must point miner to one sitename only, when use _voucher_ object, because API shows the same vouchers for any site and you can get wrong result (number of vouchers can be _xN_, where N - number of sites).
+Note that you must point Miner to one sitename only, when use _voucher_ object, because API shows the same vouchers for any site and you can get wrong result (number of vouchers can be _xN_, where N - number of sites).

  Miner is prepared to add real v5 support.
 Changes is coming soon.